 The amount of any refund to a consumer for the pro rata share of the down payment plus the amount of the refund to the motor vehicle lessor of the vehicle shall not exceed one hundred five percent (105%) of the manufacturer’s suggested retail price of the motor vehicle.

-Note: The remedy of a replacement vehicle for purchased vehicles is not available for leased
+Note: The remedy of a replacement vehicle for purchased vehicles is not available for leased vehicles.

-or market value of the vehicle, or faults which involve life-threatening failures of the braking or steering systems.
+REMEMBER: The refund and replacement provisions of Idaho’s lemon law are intended to provide a replacement or a refund only in the cases of serious defects–faults which impair the use or market value of the vehicle, or faults which involve life-threatening failures of the braking or steering systems.

 To prepare for a lemon law dispute, you should: